 If you are not a fan of self-assessments, there is another simpler way to manage your tasks at hand: “The Not-To-Do List” by Sage Grayson.

-Or just try 🙂 whatever works for you and your projects.
+Or design your own tool and find what works for you and your projects.

 Everyone was pushing for his dismissal.
 His client, the project sponsor, the implementing agency.
 All except for me.
 I’ve dragged on the file for four months, for as long as I could, given the pressure from all sides.